bschwind/api-starter-kit/README.md

     $ cd starter-kit
     $ node app.js

+Visit `http://localhost:8080/api/v1/ping` in your browser.
+If everything is running, you should get PONG as a response.

 I currently don't have any fancy auto-running tools for Node, as this is for development, and most tools that reload on code changes seem to perform slowly on VirtualBox VMs.